NZAS/SGHS Partnership 2025

 • Will be given the offer to use NZAS bus service to/from work if they choose

-• Will complete a safety/site induction including a session with our Safety Specialist on induction day
+• Will complete a safety/site induction including a session with NZAS Safety Specialist on induction day

 • Will undertake Take 5s and JSAs (internal safety systems where tasks are planned, hazards and controls identified) with their hosts before they undertake any work